AMWA-TV/bcp-002-02/docs/Overview.md

 #### Instance Identifier

-Further distinguishes Assets that have the same Product name.
+Further distinguishes Assets that have the same Product Name.

 For a hardware Asset this is the serial number assigned by the Manufacturer, e.g. "XYZ123-456789".